-NightRide has 11 vans and operates from 8 p.m. to 5 a.m. everyday, however wait times are often higher after midnight due to limited service.
+NightRide has 11 vans and operates from 8 p.m. to 2 a.m.
+Sunday through Wednesday and 8 p.m. to 5a.m.
+Thursday through Saturday, however wait times are often higher after midnight due to limited service.

 A Bearcat card is required to utilize NightRide.
 Each person who presents a valid card is allowed one guest.